rocky-linux/documentation/en/rocky/8/guides/dokuwiki_server.md

 Besides the ACL policy that you just created, consider:

-## Firewall
+## Your Firewall

 Before you call everything done, you need to think about security.
 First, you should be running a firewall on the server.
 We will assume that you are using _iptables_ and have [Enabled _iptables_](enabling_iptables_firewall.md), but if you want to use _firewalld_ instead, simply modify your _firewalld_ rules accordingly.

 Instead of everyone having access to the wiki, we are going to assume that anyone on the 10.0.0.0/8 network is on your private Local Area Network, and that those are the only people who need access to the site.
-A simple _iptables_ firewall script for this is as follows.
+A simple _iptables_ firewall script for this is down below.

 Please note that you may need other rules for other services on this server, and that this example only takes into account the web services.

 First, modify or create the _/etc/firewall.conf_ file: